jonasjohansson/11.igem.se/pages/wiki/awards/entrepeneurship.md

 The global bacteriophage market had touched US\$ 567.9 Million in 2017, forecasted to grow by CAGR of 3.9% from 2018 to 2026.
 In 2016, **North America** had a 37% share of the global market and became the largest regional market for bacteriophage.
 The key attributes that led us to select this market were a strongly established research infrastructure and existence of potential pipeline for phage therapy.

 **Europe** is the second-largest market due to wide application of bacteriophage in food and environmental fields and stable presence of phage therapy in regions such as Georgia, Poland, and Belgium.
-Our alternate market, **Asia Pacific** is expected to witness the fastest progress in the global market; credits to the rapidly evolving biotechnology infrastructure, evolving agriculture practices, and equally supportive government initiatives (4)
+Our alternate market, **Asia Pacific** is expected to witness the fastest progress in the global market; credits to the rapidly evolving biotechnology infrastructure, evolving agriculture practices, and equally supportive government initiatives1 <sup>4</sup>

 ### 1. Current trends